-Bonneville disbursement procedures and Treasury regulations require, to the maximum practicable extent, a separation of duties for those who are authorized to procure, accept and pay for transactions on behalf of Bonneville.
+Bonneville disbursement procedures and Treasury regulations require, to the maximum practicable extent, a separation of duties for those who are authorized to procure and pay for transactions on behalf of Bonneville.
 This separation of duties provides internal controls to reduce risk of error, waste, and wrongful acts.

-Therefore, except for established construction contract practices, CO's are neither authorized to receive and accept supplies or work performed, nor disburse funds for the payment of purchases that they have made.
+Therefore, except for established construction contract practices, CO's are not authorized to disburse funds for the payment of purchases that they have made.
 Similarly, while a COR may be assigned responsibility to accept supplies or work for a purchase, this person may neither have authorized the purchase (unless authorized to issue orders pre-priced by a CO per subsection 7.4), nor authorize disbursement of funds for its payment.
 In a similar manner, those in Disbursement Operations must independently assess and certify the proper disbursement of funds for a purchase, but may not have ordered or received and accepted the supplies or work performed for the contract disbursement.